Jay Steensma: Life and career

 From the early 1960s Steensma's work was shown in Seattle galleries such as the Kinorn and Francine Seders, and in 1965 he won First Prize in painting at the Pacific Northwest Arts and Crafts Fair in Bellevue, Washington; however, he suffered from manic-depressive illness, and by the mid-70s his erratic behavior had largely alienated him from the arts community.
 He was at times institutionalized, and didn't have another exhibition until 1985, at Seattle's Jackson Street Gallery.

 After this comeback, Steensma's art received considerable acclaim, and was included in exhibitions at the Seattle Art Museum, the Whatcom Museum of History and Art, the Cheney Cowles Museum, at Mia Gallery in Seattle and galleries in Chicago, San Diego, and Portland, Oregon.

 Wrote arts journalist Regina Hackett: His paintings [are] muted in color.
 Beneath their delicacy is an awkward vitality.
 Instead of moments of enlightenment, however, he specialized in moments of acute and resounding alienation.
 He was an artist brave enough to persist in spite of a daunting disability.
 Along with being immensely afflicted, he was immensely gifted.
 With a few strokes, he could render a landscape that reverberates with visual meaning, a mood stated with the barest of means.
 Since the 1970s Steensma lived in Seattle's Greenlake neighborhood with close friend and fellow artist Ree Brown.
 He was friends with Wes Wehr, who often went with Jay for drawing sessions at area coffeehouses.
 Wehr collected works by Steensma that he later donated to a number of museums around the northwest.
 He died in Seattle on October 7, 1994, at the age of 52.

-A memorial exhibition was held at the Henry Art Gallery in 1995, and Seattle's Center on Contemporary Art held a major retrospective in 1997.
-His artwork is in the collections of the Smithsonian Institution and of all major art museums in the Pacific Northwest.